Nostradamus Predictions 2017: Donald Trump Impeachment And Mexico Border Wall

 Put up for sale their possessions, enemies expelled.”

-Do Nostradamus’s predictions for 2017 say anything about a wall around Mexico, something that Donald Trump has been promising to do?
+Do Nostradamus’ predictions for 2017 say anything about a wall around Mexico, something that Donald Trump has been promising to do?
 If you look carefully at another Quatrain, you can see that it might.
-For instance, in one of Nostradamus’s Quatrains it describes the republic of a great city.
+For instance, in one of Nostradamus’ Quatrains it describes the republic of a great city.
 Mexico was once an Aztec city-state called Tenochtitlan when Nostradamus lived.

 Furthermore, it also discusses a wall at this great city, which could very well be the border wall that Trump would like to build.
 It also says that this city will not want to consent, and we know that Mexico is not keen on a wall being built on their border.
 But does this Quatrain mean that Mexico will be forced to back down in the end?